Breast Cancer Screening

 Drugs therapies for breast cancer include chemotherapy, targeted therapy, and hormone therapy:

 - Chemotherapy drugs are "cytotoxic" (cell-killing) drugs.
 They are given orally or by injection.
 They work systemically by killing cancer cells throughout the body.

-- Biologic drugs target proteins, involved in cancer such as HER2.
+- Biologic drugs target proteins involved in cancer cell survival.
 Treatment with these drugs is called targeted therapy.